How To Add Sky Overlays To A Tricky Skyline In Photoshop + FREEBIE SKY OVERLAY!

 Adjust the Sky

 First start by simply grabbing your gradient tool and dragging it up.
-Horizon lines in real life are naturally lighter so the gradient will make the sky look more realistic.
-Hopefully this will clear the sky off any objects, but if not keep reading.
+The horizon lines are naturally lighter so the gradient will make the sky look more realistic.
+Hopefully this will clear the sky off any objects.

 Change the Blend Mode

 Second, you can always turn the blending mode of your sky to multiply.
-A lot of the time, simply doing this will make the sky blend nicely and realistically with any tricky objects in the background.
-Just make sure to adjust the opacity too!
+A lot of the time, simple song this will make the sky blend nicely and realistically in with any tricky objects in the background

 Work a little bit of magic

-IN this new window, look toward the bottom.
-In the “blend if” area choose gray .
-Then, click on the dark triangle on the “underlying layer” slider.
-Move the arrows to the right until you see the sky disappear from the trees in your photo.
+With gray selected, move both arrows to the right until you see the sky disappear from the trees in your photo.
 If you need a little extra, hit the ALT key as you do this and it will drag even more off.

-To pull even more of the sky off, change the “blend if” area color to blue and do the same thing.
-(If this step seems a little confusing to read, I show you step by step in the short tutorial below)
+To pull even more of the sky off, change the color to blue and do the same thing.

 Using one, two or all three of these techniques should help you clean up the areas of the sky that are tricky.